flipt-io/flipt/examples/audit/webhook/README.md

 1. Run `docker-compose up` from this directory
 1. Open the Flipt UI (default: [http://localhost:8080](http://localhost:8080))
 1. Create some sample data: Flags/Segments/etc.
 1. View the logs of the webhook server to see the audit events being sent to the webhook server.
-Note that only `create` and `update` events for `flags` are sent as that is what we configured in the `FLIPT_AUDIT_EVENTS` environment variable.
+Note that only `created` and `updated` events for `flag` are sent as that is what we configured in the `FLIPT_AUDIT_EVENTS` environment variable.

 ```console
 webhook-flipt-1    | 2023-09-13T17:41:53Z       DEBUG   create flag     {"server": "grpc", "request": "key:\"asdf\" name:\"asdf\" namespace_key:\"default\""}